MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 > [!Note]
 > Only the fields that the app developer has assigned as customizable will be visible.

-5.Expand the **Icon** section.
+1. Expand the **Icon** section.

 1. Upload an icon.
 Use one full-color icon (192x192) pixel in PNG format.

 1. Choose an icon outline color.
 Use one transparent outline (32x32) pixel in PNG format.

 1. Select an app accent color that matches the icon.

    ![Customize the icon panel color options.](media/customize-app-colors.png)

-6.Once your app has been customized, select **Apply**.
+1. Once your app has been customized, select **Apply**.

-7.Select **Publish** to publish the customized app.
+1. Select **Publish** to publish the customized app.

    The customized app is now listed in your **Manage apps** page.
 You'll have only one version of the app, since customizing the app features doesn't create a copy of the app.